Taliban hold first talks in Europe since Afghan takeover

 Taliban representatives will be certain to press their demand that nearly $10 billion frozen by the United States and other Western countries be released as Afghanistan faces a precarious humanitarian situation.

-Ahead of the talks, western diplomats met with Afghan women’s rights activists and human rights defenders about their demands and assessment of the current situation on the ground.
-The meeting was attended by representatives of the EU, the U.S., Britain, France, Italy and hosts, Norway.
+Ahead of the talks, western diplomats met with Afghan women’s rights activists and human rights defenders to about their demands and assessment of the current situation on the ground.
+The meeting was attended by representatives of the EU, the U.S., Britain, France, Italy and hosts Norway.

 Standing silent as attendees gathered, women’s rights activist Heda Khamoush, who lives in Kabul, held up the photos of Tamana Zaryabi Paryani and Parwana Ibrahimkhel, two women arrested by the Taliban last week following an anti-Taliban protest against the compulsory Islamic headscarf, or hijab, for women.
 They haven’t been seen since.